 How do you make money?

 Our blog revenue comes from on site ads, affiliate links, and our Insider program.

-Affiliate links mean when you click one of our product links, we make a very small (very, very small) commission.
+Affiliate links mean that when you click one of our product links and make a purchase, we make a very small (very, very small) commission.
 I’m a part of Shopstyle Collective and rewardStyle networks which helps me connect with retailers.

 I am also part of the Mediavine Ad Network.
 Mediavine works as a liaison and sells space on my site to advertisers.
 These ads do not influence the content in any way.

 Finally, over the summer, I launched our WDL Insider as a way to work with readers more personally at scale.
 It was a great success, so I’m launching our Fall Insider this Friday.

 How do you balance work and kids?
 Do you have childcare?

 Typically, Bri and I feel like we are hanging on by a thread all day, every day.